fuzzylabs/MindGPT/README.md

 python run.py -d
 ```

+You can take a look [here](docs/data-version-control.md) for guidance with regards to interacting with data version control on this project.

 # &#129309; Acknowledgements

 This project wouldn't be possible without the exceptional content on both the Mind and NHS Mental Health websites.